Bernard Hinault: Stance on doping

 Hinault never tested positive for performance-enhancing drugs during his professional career and was never implicated in any doping practices.
 He did, however, lead a riders' protest during a criterium race in Callac in 1982 against the sudden introduction of doping controls.
 He was handed a one-month suspended ban and fined CHF 1,110, though the penalty was never enforced.

-Hinault has been outspoken about several prominent doping cases in the past years.
+Bernard Hinault has been outspoken about several prominent doping cases in the past years.
 In 2013, he heavily criticised French senators for revealing the results of tests conducted in 2004 on samples from the 1998 Tour de France.
 He called the initiative "bullshit" and urged lawmakers "to stop bringing out the dead", claiming they "want to kill the Tour".
 In the same year, he reacted to comments made by Lance Armstrong, a rider stripped of seven Tour victories due to doping offences.
 Armstrong suggested that it would be impossible to win the Tour de France without performance-enhancing substances.
 To counter this claim, Hinault replied: "He must not know what it was like to ride without doping."
 Armstrong later clarified that he had spoken about the time when he was riding (1999–2005).
 In early 2018, Hinault also spoke out about the adverse analytical result for salbutamol of four-time Tour winner Chris Froome at the 2017 Vuelta a España.
 He criticised Froome for taking part in the 2018 Giro d'Italia while the investigation was still ongoing.
 In addition, he commented that Froome could not be "listed among the cycling greats".
 Froome would win the Giro and become the first rider since Hinault to hold all three Grand Tour Jerseys at once.
 Before the 2018 Tour de France, with Froome's case still ongoing, he urged the other riders to strike in protest if Froome competed.
 Froome was later cleared of the charges and started the Tour where he finished third behind teammate Geraint Thomas and Tom Dumoulin.